sonic-net/SONiC/doc/nat/nat_design_spec.md

 	  the NAT outside interface is link down for more than the timeout period.

 #### 3.3.1.4 Clear command
-Natmgrd handles the clear command issued by the administrator to clear the dynamic entries in the NAT translation table.
-Natmgrd flushes the conntrack table that in turn result in deleting the entries in the APP_DB by the Natsyncd daemon.
+When the administrator issues the clear command the conntrack table is flushed, that in turn results in deleting the entries in the APP_DB by the Natsyncd daemon.

 ### 3.3.2 Natsync daemon